meduardaeneves/meduardaeneves.github.io/files/game_data/random_password/README.md

   <img src="files/random_password_playing.png" width="750">
 </p>

 <p>This is a random password generator.
 You will have the PC´s help to decide a new password for yourself.
-The amount of elements avaliable for you are:
+The amount of elements available for you are:
   <ul>
     <li>52 letters (26 lowercase and 26 uppercase)</li>
     <li>10 numbers (from 0 to 9)"</li>